JakeStanger/ironbar/docs/modules/Sway-mode.md

-Displays the current sway mode.
+Displays the current sway mode in a label.
+If the current sway mode is "default", nothing is displayed.

+> [!NOTE]
+> This module only works under the [Sway](https://swaywm.org/) compositor.

 ## Configuration